mwwojcik/airline-reservation-system/readme.md

  been confirmed, cancellation will result in a reduction of 25% of the price.

 If a canceled ticket has already been bought, the number of bonus points should be decreased.

+**Check in**

+ The user can perform an automatic check-in.
+It is possible not earlier than 10 hours before the departure time .
+ This option is available in a customer profile.
+ //todo

+**Customer Satisfaction Surveys**

+After each flight, the user receives an e-mail with information that he can complete the survey satisfied and write a review.
+This results in additional bonus points (500 - survey, 1000 review).
+List of flights to evaluate is presented in the user's profile.

+**Special offers**

+The Marketing Department sends information about special offers prepared for customers.
+List of recipients of the offer is prepared is by dedicated machine learning software (in Sales Department).
+Customers are matched based on an analysis of their previous activity in the system gathered in the Reporting Department .

+**Reporting system**

+Information on all important events is collected in the reporting department.
+They allow to recreate the entire activity history for each user.
+//todo

 ## Domain exploration